MrMontag/yata/README.md

 Note that you may need to add the directories in which qmake and mingw32-make are located to your %PATH% environment variable in order for the commands to succeed.

-To run from the command line:
-yata [file[s]]

-Please be aware that this software is *alpha* quality software, and is not intended for general use yet.

-Have fun!